purduesigbots/pros-docs/v5/index.rst

 in your PROS project.
 For documentation on the latest OkapiLib version, go here:

 `Latest OkapiLib documentation <https://okapilib.github.io/OkapiLib/index.html>`_

-For documentation on OkapiLib version 3.x.x, see its Docs section:

-:doc:`okapi/index`

 Additional features of FreeRTOS that are intended for **advanced users** can be found in the `Extended API <./extended/apix.html>`_.
 Tutorials on these features can be found in the **Extended** section: